MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-contracts-common.md

 ## RetryDetails

-This is used for communicating the retry policy where retry is required.
+This model is used for communicating the retry policy where retry is required.

 |Property |Type |Description |
 |:----------|:-------------|:----------|